 No, condo boards really only have two options when presented with a contract of sale.
 They can either issue the waiver of right of first refusal, or they can buy the apartment for sale.

 However, too often in NYC you’ll see condo boards who think they are coop boards and act accordingly.
 It’s shocking to see, but more and more condo buildings will have purchase applications that rival coop board packages in length and intrusiveness.
-You’ll even see condo board applications that ask for personal and professional references.
+You’ll even see condo board applications that ask for personal and professional reference letters.
 Incredible, considering that condo boards don’t have a right to approve or deny an applicant.

 Very often you’ll see out of touch condo boards try to impose escrow conditions in return for the issuance of the waiver of the right of first refusal when the buyer is non U.S. based or a LLC.
 Condo boards may suspect that these types of buyers will be hard to track down for late common charges, and that the vehicle used to purchase the condo unit may simply be a shell meant to mask the true buyer.